-To reset the DFL-200 to factory default settings you must power down the firewall.
-Press and hold the reset button down while powering up the DFL-200.
-Continue to hold for at least 15 seconds after powering on the unit.
-You will first hear one beep, which will indicate that the firmware is being restored.
-Keep the button pressed in until you hear two short consecutive beeps.
-After this you can release the reset button and the DFL-200 will continue to load and startup in default mode, i.e. with 192.168.1.1 on the LAN interface.
+To reset the DFL-200 to factory default settings simply press down and hold the reset button for 15 seconds with the unit powered on.
+The Power light will go out, which will indicate that the device is restarting with factory default settings.
+After this the DFL-200 will continue to load and startup in default mode, i.e. with 192.168.1.1 on the LAN interface.

-For more information on the reset procedure, refer to page 60.
+For more information on the reset procedure, refer to page 63.